TheMarlboroMan/dfw-jumpstart/README.md

 Message broadcasting is a way to share scalar information between controllers, like for example, strings, integers or data types that can be represented from primitives.
 Controllers can be setup as broadcasters and receivers separatedly.
+Information is broadcast in two data items:

+	- an integer type.
+	- a dnot for the rest.

 For each controller that can broadcast add this method (if you fail, an exception will be thrown when broadcasting).